 The first Welcome Day was held in Summer 2019 with the goal of providing students with an orientation and community building experience, an introduction to campus life, student services, and academic opportunities.
 Incoming students were welcomed by the Superintendent-President of the College and attended workshops presented by faculty, staff, and current students.
 Student Ambassadors provided tours of the main campus and fielded questions from prospective students.
 A midday break included lunch, music, a Campus Clubs Fair, and activities in the College's Makerspace.
 A raffle was held at the end of the day which included gift certificates, book vouchers, and an iPad.
-(The MakerSpace Flyer and Maker Space Certificate of Achievement description are provided for review.)

-In Summer 2019, 168 students and 57 family members attended Welcome Day.
+168 students and 57 family members attended Welcome Day.
 A review of attendee demographics shows that students came from all over Solano County and beyond, with about a third from Fairfield, a third from Vacaville and Vallejo combined, and the rest from surrounding communities.
 82% of the students who attended were eligible for Financial Aid, and data on gender and ethnicity suggest that students from groups identified as disproportionately impacted comprised at least 30% of participants.
 More than 70% of attendees were new to Solano Community College, and all were enrolled in 9 or more units for the subsequent semester.
 In a follow-up survey, 100% of students who attended Welcome Day said they would recommend it to future students, and several have expressed interest in participating in planning the next one.